Azure-Samples/ms-identity-b2c-javascript-nodejs-management/Chapter1/README.md

 ### Registration

+> :information_source: If you would like to use an existing B2C app registration that you use for signing-in users with user-flows (audience type 3), you can do so.
+However, you won't be able to grant delegated permissions via the **Permissions** blade on the App Registration portal.
+Thanks to dynamic consent, this won't be an issue, as you will already sign-in with an admin account that can consent to these permissions for herself.
+See "[configure the code to use your app registration](#configure-the-code-to-use-your-app-registration)" section below for other differences.

 ### Choose the Azure AD tenant where you want to create your applications

 As a first step you'll need to: